 The HDD crossing at the Sevier River would produce noise from the HDD equipment, which may be operated on a 24-hour per day basis.
 However, no NSAs are within 0.5 mile of the entry or exit locations for the HDD.
-Therefore, noise produced during HDD activities would not affect an NSA.
+Therefore, we do not anticipate that noise produced during HDD activities would affect an NSA.